bomberstudios/artboard-manager/README.md

 It’s still a work in progress (for one, it doesn’t even have an easy way to change the config…) but it’ll get better 🤞.

+## Installation

+- Visit the page for [the latest release](https://github.com/bomberstudios/artboard-manager/releases/latest) and click the link named "To install: download this file, unzip and double click on the .sketchplugin"

+## Usage

+Once the plugin is installed, Artboards will be arranged automatically when moved or resized.

+If, for some reason, you want to arrange your Artboards manually, you can choose the Artboard Manager › Arrange Artboards menu option.

 ## Configuration

 You can tweak some of the settings by searching for this bit of code and editing it: